 "You've never seen a client without me before.
 Not once.
 That's not the way we work, Sherlock."

-Sherlock sighed heavily.
+Sherlock sighed.
 "Like what?" he asked peevishly.
 "John, I had a mad parson's wife spamming my website.
 To get her to stop it, I went to Staffordshire to see her yesterday.
-The case was utterly boring - some petty little village drama."
+The case was boring.
+Some petty little village drama."

 "A parson's son who's been accused of gutting ponies?
 Sounds bloody interesting to me."